 - Moisten the knot and pull the main line and tag, which are now facing in opposite directions, to tighten.
 Trim the tag.

-At an outdoors show, one cold Upstate New York winter when I was much younger, I walked up to the booth of a prominent line manufacturer.
-Its representatives were offering the chance to test your knot against a machine that recorded the force needed to break it.
+At an outdoor show, one cold Upstate New York winter when I was much younger, I walked up to the booth of a prominent line manufacturer.
+Its representatives offered the chance to test your knot against a machine that recorded the force needed to break it.
 So I tied a Palomar Knot — the only one I knew at the time — in 8-pound test.
 The machine broke at more than 12 pounds.

 If you’re searching for a knot that’s easy to tie and strong, look no further than the Palomar Knot.
 Those traits make it all the stranger that more anglers don’t use it.
 But don’t count Bassmaster Elite Series angler Dave Lefebre in that group.
 The Erie, Pa., angler, who spent 13 years on the FLW Tour winning almost $2 million, ties a Palomar Knot nearly every time, regardless of line type or pound test.

-Lefebre said the Palomar’s strength is only realized when it’s correctly tied.
-That happens when the two wraps inside the eye sit flat and next to each other.
+Lefebre said the Palomar’s strength is only realized when correctly tied.
+That happens when the two wraps inside the eye sit flat next to each other.